The hidden benefits of going digital

 Digital learning is more accessible to learners than face-to-face.
 Learners can read, watch and interact at home, at their desks, on their phones, even on the bus; learning in short, manageable sessions whenever is most convenient.

-Learning Experience Platforms (LXPs), such as Learning Pool’s Stream, use both ‘push’ and ‘pull’ experiences.
+Learning Platforms, such as the Learning Pool’s Learning Platform, use both ‘push’ and ‘pull’ experiences.
 Resources and courses can be assigned to learners who need them or be recommended based on their needs and interests, while search functionality lets them find what they want when they need it.

 LXPs make for a more long-term approach to learning.
 Learning delivered in shorter sessions, spaced out over a period of time, has been shown to be more effective than one-off training sessions.
 And with more autonomy and control over their own learning, learners can go at their own pace and delve deeper into topics that interest them.